OfficeDev/office-js-docs-pr/docs/develop/office-javascript-api-object-model.md

 For code examples that demonstrate how to perform tasks with bindings, see [Bind to regions in a document or spreadsheet](bind-to-regions-in-a-document-or-spreadsheet.md).

-## Working with custom XML parts using the CustomXmlParts and CustomXmlPart objects
+## Work with custom XML parts using the CustomXmlParts and CustomXmlPart objects

  **Applies to:** Task pane add-ins for Word

 The [CustomXmlParts](/javascript/api/office/office.customxmlparts) and [CustomXmlPart](/javascript/api/office/office.customxmlpart) objects of the API provide access to custom XML parts in Word documents, which enable XML-driven manipulation of the contents of the document.
 For demonstrations of working with the `CustomXmlParts` and `CustomXmlPart` objects, see the [Word-add-in-Work-with-custom-XML-parts](https://github.com/OfficeDev/Word-Add-in-Work-with-custom-XML-parts) code sample.

-## Working with the entire document using the getFileAsync method
+## Work with the entire document using the getFileAsync method

  **Applies to:** Task pane add-ins for Word and PowerPoint

 The [Document.getFileAsync](/javascript/api/office/office.document#getfileasync-filetype--options--callback-) method and members of the [File](/javascript/api/office/office.file) and [Slice](/javascript/api/office/office.slice) objects to provide functionality for getting entire Word and PowerPoint document files in slices (chunks) of up to 4 MB at a time.
 For more information, see [Get the whole document from an add-in for PowerPoint or Word](../word/get-the-whole-document-from-an-add-in-for-word.md).

 ## Mailbox object